Bristol Aztecs: History

 The Bristol Aztecs were formed in 1990.
 They won the Division Two championship in 1999.
-The Youth and Junior teams were established in 2003.
-The team operates from the Shaftesbury Park in Filton and represents the City of Bristol, where it was formed.
+The club established Youth and Junior programmes in 2003 strengthening its long-term player development pathway.
+The team operates from Shaftesbury Park in Filton and represents the City of Bristol, where it was founded.

-They remained in the Premier division following the 2007 BAFL re-alignment and have competed at the top national level since.
-Prior to the 2020 season, Bristol Aztecs formally joined the SGS College's Academy Setup and adopted the Bristol Academy Pride branding, including new colors, uniforms, helmets, and logos.
+Following the 2007 BAFL re-alignment, the Aztecs remained in the Premier Division and have competed at the top level of British American football since.
+Prior to the 2020 season, the club formally joined the SGS College academy system and adopted the Bristol Academy Pride branding, introducing new colours, uniforms, helmets, and logos.